-Froutalia.
-This is a thick omelette eaten in Tinos and Andros.
-One of our favourites is the one with the local wild artichokes and fennel-seasoned sausages.
+Froutalia: This is a thick omelette eaten in Tinos and Andros.
+One of our favourites is the one with local wild artichokes and fennel-seasoned sausages.

-Revithada.
-If you are not a fan of chickpeas, Sifnos will prove you wrong.
-Revithada is a rich, chickpeas stew, cooked inside a sealed ceramic pot in wood fired ovens.
+Revithada: If you are not a fan of chickpeas, Sifnos will prove you wrong.
+Revithada is a rich, chickpea stew, cooked inside a sealed ceramic pot in wood fired ovens.

 A staple in Cretan diet is paximadi.
-This is the word used for dry, double baked bread, mostly made of barley or chickpeas flour.
-Dakos is a delightful Cretan salad made of hard barley rusk, softened with grated tomato and tons of olive oil, from Crete of course.
+This is the word used for dry, double baked bread, mostly made of barley or chickpea flour.
+Dakos is a delightful Cretan salad made of hard barley rusk, softened with grated tomato and tons of olive oil, from Crete.
 Eptazymo is the “magic” chickpeas flour bread made without yeast.
 Because of it’s difficulty in the making, it is surrounded with folk superstition.

 Wash down a magnificent Cretan dinner with raki or tsikoudia – the local grappa that you cannot escape from on the island, or try one of the 15 Cretan wines made with indigenous grapes, found on Crete only.